Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Privacy Erasure Task

 \section{Privacy Erasure Task}

 In RAG, the retrieved documents $D = \{ d_i \}_{i=1}^{k}$ may contain private information that needs to be erased before further LLM reasoning.
 Let $I_{\text{pri}}(D)$ and $I_{\text{pub}}(D)$ denote the private and public information in $D$, respectively.
 The privacy erasure model is denoted as $\mathcal{M}_{\theta}$, where $\theta$ represents the model parameters.
 The processed document set is given by $D' = \{ d_i' \}_{i=1}^{k} = \{ \mathcal{M}_{\theta}(d_i) \}_{i=1}^{k}$.
 Then the objective of privacy erasure is: In RAG scenario, the definitions of private and public information, $I_{\text{pri}}$ and $I_{\text{pub}}$, are flexible and random.
-Due to the challenge of cross-document de-anonymization, it is insufficient to minimize the private information $I_{\text{pri}}(d_i')$ in individual documents alone; instead, the private information of the entire document set must be considered.
+Due to the challenge of cross-document de-anonymization, it is insufficient to minimize the private information $I_{\text{pri}}(d_i')$ of individual documents alone; instead, the private information of the entire document set must be considered.

-To quantify the effectiveness of privacy erasure, we use a knowledge graph as the representation unit for private information and convert documents into knowledge graph triples.
+We use knowledge graph triples as the representation unit to quantify erasure effectiveness, since it enables: (1) fine-grained control over the removal of private information by precisely locating and manipulating specific knowledge units; and (2) quantitative evaluation of privacy erasure and public information preservation through triple-level comparison.
+For example, “Marie Curie, working with her husband Pierre in a makeshift lab during 1898, was the first to isolate polonium…” can be expressed as: <Marie Curie, collaborated\_with, Pierre Curie>; <Marie Curie, conducted\_research\_\allowbreak in, 1898>; <Polonium, named\_after, Poland>.
+Such fine-grained triples enable targeted deletion and accurate assessment of erasure quality.

 Both private and public information can be expressed as entity-relation triples $[h, r, t]$, where the head entity $h$ and the tail entity $t$ represent the subject and object of the relation $r$, respectively.
-For example, the statement ``John Doe lives in TechVille'' can be represented as the triple $[\text{John Doe}, \text{lives\_in}, \text{TechVille}]$.
-Accordingly, private information within $D$ can be represented as a set of private triples $G_{\text{pri}}$, while public information in $D$ can be represented as a set of public triples $G_{\text{pub}}$.
-The partitioning of private and public information must satisfy: \begin{enumerate} \item Private information cannot be inferred from the combination of public information. \item Public information cannot be inferred from the combination of private information. \end{enumerate}
+In addition, for a non-relational private entity $A$ to be deleted (e.g., only PIIs, temporal dimensions), we represent it in the form of a self-loop triple, that is, $[A, A, A]$.
+This enables us to uniformly handle both relational and non-relational private knowledge within a triple-based framework.
+Private and public information within $D$ are thus represented as triple sets $G_{\text{pri}}$ and $G_{\text{pub}}$.
+The partitioning of private and public information must satisfy: Neither private information can be inferred from any combination of public information, nor public information from any combination of private information.